pingcap/docs/tidb-cloud/tidb-cloud-tls-connect-to-dedicated-tier.md

 Windows does not offer a specific path to the CA root.
 Instead, it uses the [registry](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/local-machine-and-current-user-certificate-stores) to store certificates.
 For this reason, to specify the CA root path on Windows, take the following steps:

-## FAQ
+## FAQs

-### Which TLS versions are supported to connect to my TiDB Dedicated Tier cluster?
+### Which TLS versions should be supported to connect to my TiDB Dedicated Tier cluster?

-TiDB Dedicated database cluster only supports TLS 1.2 or TLS 1.3, and does not support TLS 1.0 and TLS 1.1 versions for security reasons.
+TiDB Dedicated cluster only supports TLS 1.2 or TLS 1.3, and does not support TLS 1.0 and TLS 1.1 versions for security reasons.
 Refer to see IETF [Deprecating TLS 1.0 and TLS 1.1](https://datatracker.ietf.org/doc/rfc8996/) for ditails.

 ### Does TiDB Dedicated Tier support two-way TLS authentication between my client and TiDB Dedicated Tier cluster?